anshuman-shukla02/data-analysis-bootcamp/01_data_analysis/README.md

 In this module, SQL was used to query and analyze structured sales data stored in a relational database.
 The focus was on translating business questions into efficient SQL queries using filtering, aggregation, logical operators, and joins.

 Multi-table analysis was performed by combining sales data with product metadata to answer real-world business questions such as supplier performance, revenue distribution, data quality gaps, and risk concentration.
 This module reflects industry-standard analytical workflows used by data analysts.

+### Module 6: SQL vs Pandas

+This module compares SQL and Pandas by solving identical business problems using both tools.
+The focus is on understanding tool trade-offs, performance considerations, and analytical intent rather than syntax alone.

+Through parity-based exercises, the module demonstrates when to push computation to databases using SQL and when to leverage Pandas for in-memory analysis, reflecting real-world data analyst decision-making.